When it's time for me to change the brake pads on one of my cars, I always spend way too much time looking at all of the available options.

 Ceramic brake pads are very hard wearing, and should last much longer than standard brake pads.
 They are also very quiet and produce a finer, lighter dust as they wear.
 On the downside, they chemical nature of the ceramic compound is not as good a conductor of heat as metallic pads.

 So, whilst they produce less brake dust, they also take longer to heat up and they tend to push heat back against the rotors and brake calipers.
 This makes them less suitable for extreme braking conditions such as track cars.
 It will also cause the premature wear of other brake components such as rotors, and nearby suspension bushings.

 In the past, ceramic brake pads were generally more expensive than their semi-metallic alternatives.
 This is not the case any longer.
 As an example, a standard set of genuine Toyota front brake pads for a Toyota Camry will cost you around $65 (check them out here on Amazon).
 Whereas a set of Bosch QuietCast Premium Ceramic Brake Pads cost around half that at $35 (available on Amazon here).

-Pros and Cons of Ceramic Brake Pads
+What are the Pros and Cons of Ceramic Brake Pads?

 - 1Hard wearing and last longer than standard brake pads

 - 2Produce less brake dust than other types of brake pads